adachi-440/mitsuba/README.md

 ## Summary

-Mitsuha is a cross-chain voting system.
+Mitsuba is a cross-chain voting system.
 Messaging allows voting from multiple chains to be combined into a single proposal.

 ## Problem